usernamehw/vscode-commands/README.md

 - Execute commands from Quick Pick
 - Add items to Status Bar
 - Add items to Command Palette
-- Register a sequence of commands to execute from a keybinding
+- Register command to execute from a keybinding
 - Additional commands contributed by this extension

 ```ts